-I’m an SPG Pro member, and I have booked several meetings and clients at Starwood hotels for arrival in 2016, 2017, 2018, etc. Will I earn SPG Pro benefits on those bookings?
+I’m an SPG Pro member, and I have booked several meetings at Starwood hotels for arrival in 2017, 2018, etc. Will I earn SPG Pro benefits on those events?

-For the foreseeable future, until the SPG and Rewards programs are fully merged, there are no planned changes to the SPG Pro earning process.
+For the foreseeable future, until the SPG and Rewards programs are fully merged, there are no planned changes to the SPG Pro earning process for meetings and events.
 Because SPG is still operating as a separate loyalty program, you should just keep using SPG Pro as you have been.
-You’ll continue to earn benefits for SPG Pro on meetings and bookings for others at SPG participating and partner hotels.
+You’ll continue to earn benefits for SPG Pro on meetings at SPG participating and partner hotels.
 For meetings that you have booked in 2018 and beyond, we will be determining the simplest way to get you the full credit you’ll earn as we work to harmonize the programs in the future.

-I am an SPG Pro member; will I earn benefits for meetings or bookings for clients at Marriott hotels?
+I am an SPG Pro member; will I earn benefits for meetings at Marriott hotels?

-For now, our loyalty programs will remain separate, so SPG Pro members will only earn benefits for meetings and bookings at SPG participating or partner hotels.
+For now, our loyalty programs will remain separate, so SPG Pro members will only earn benefits for meetings and events at SPG participating or partner hotels.

 If you’re an SPG Pro member and want to book an event at a Marriott Rewards hotel, consider earning benefits through Rewarding Events.
 You’ll then earn points and Elite night credits through it and can always transfer your points into your SPG account.

-I am a Rewards member; will I earn Rewarding Events benefits for meetings or bookings for clients at SPG participating and partner hotels?
+I am a Rewards member; will I earn Rewarding Events benefits for meetings at SPG participating and partner hotels?